-- The plastic vent piping connects into the rubber coupling located on the top of the blower assembly.
+- The vent piping connects into the rubber coupling located on the top of the blower assembly.
 This coupling includes gear clamps to connect the venting to the blower.
 These connections must be properly seated and tightened to prevent the leakage of flue gases into the area.
-See Figure 37 thru Figure 41 - 2.
-The 40, 50 and 60-gallon heaters with rated inputs of 50k Btu/hr or less are designed and supplied with a 2" rubber coupling to accept the vent pipe. - 3.
-The 50 and 75-gallon models with rated inputs of 60k Btu/hr or more are supplied with a 3" rubber coupling to accept the vent pipe.
-Note: Polypropylene vent systems require separate adaptor. - Before installing clean and lightly sand the end of the PVC/CPVC plastic vent piping that will connect into the rubber coupling.
-For polypropylene vent systems follow manufacturer's instructions. - 5.
-Loosen the upper clamp on the rubber coupling and insert the sanded end of the vent piping a full 1-1/4".
+See Figure 37 through Figure 39. - The water heater is supplied with a 3" rubber coupling to accept the vent pipe and is required in all installations.
+Do not attempt to connect the vent piping directly to the blower without using the rubber coupling.

+Note: Polypropylene vent systems require separate adaptor.

+- Before installing clean and lightly sand the end of the plastic vent piping that will connect into the rubber coupling.
+For polypropylene vent systems follow manufacturer's instructions. - 4.
+Loosen the upper clamp on the rubber coupling and insert the sanded end of the vent piping a full 1-1/4 in..
 Do not use glue or sealant in the rubber coupling.
-Check that there is no stress on the connection or the vent piping that may be caused by twisting or bending. - 6.
+Check that there is no stress on the connection or the vent piping that may be caused by twisting or bending. - 5.
 Tighten the upper clamp so that the vent piping is firmly secured in the coupling and is gas tight.
 Do not over tighten or cause distortion of any of the parts.
 Ensure the bottom of the rubber coupling is firmly seated on the blower outlet and that the lower gear clamp is also secure.
-Check to ensure there is no distortion or movement of the clamped assembly once it is completed.
+Check to ensure there is no distortion or movement of the clamped assembly once it is completed. - 6.
+If the outlet vent pipe is to be turned horizontally directly off the blower, a 3 in. long section vent pipe shall be used to connect the elbow to the rubber coupling (see Figure 39).
+For heaters installed with the option using the first 5 ft. being CPVC venting, the first elbow is in addition to the 5 ft.rule (see "Venting").